 In March 1938, he marched into Austria, where Hitler forced the Austrian people to vote on whether they would like to join with Germany into a single country.

-The results of the vote indicated that 99% of Austrians wanted Anschluss, which Hitler then promised to create.
+The results of the vote indicated that 99% of Austrians wanted the political union of Anschluss, which Hitler then promised to create.

-However, it's worth noting that the overwhelming support for the Anschluss in the Austrian referendum might have been influenced by Nazi propaganda and intimidation.
+However, it's worth noting that the overwhelming support for the Anschluss in the Austrian referendum was likely significantly influenced by Nazi propaganda and intimidation.

 Alarmed, Austrian leaders called on Britain and France to intervene.
 When these countries sent their concerns to Hitler, he simply promised that the Anschluss was the end of his military invasions.